GuillaumeMCK/PyPass-SAB/README.md

 ## Why did I make this?

 Because it's boring to reinstall StartAllBack every 100 days.
-And especially for fun cause I wanted to make a patcher by myself, so I made this one.
+And especially for fun because I wanted to make a patcher by myself, so I made this one.
 But if you want to support the developer of StartAllBack buy a licence [here](https://www.startallback.com/).

 ## What does it do?